-Most of the walkways and plazas on campus are concrete; recently brick pavers began being used to define special gathering and circulation areas such as the Green Library breezeway and within the Foundation Court.
+Most of the walkways and plazas on campus are concrete; recently brick pavers are being used to define special gathering and circulation areas such as the Green Library breezeway and within the Foundation Court.

-Figure 3.1 Axial Planning (MMC)
+Figure 3.1 Axial Planning - MODESTO A. MAIDIQUE CAMPUS